rule

 Text 30

-Eighteen times having raised Your cakra and crushed him defeated he You, who sure in Your unlimited power were absorbed in human affairs, only once in battle [see 10.50: 41 & 10.52: 7]; and now, filled with pride, he torments us, Your subjects, o Unconquerable One; please rectify that!'
+Eighteen times having raised Your cakra and crushed him defeated he only once in battle You, who confident in Your unlimited power were absorbed in human affairs [see 10.50: 41 & 10.52: 7]; and now, filled with pride, he torments us, Your subjects, o Unconquerable One; please rectify that!'
+(Vedabase)

 Text 31